-232. Decided shivering occurs in the commencement of febrile and inflammatory diseases in general; in the beginning of each paroxysm in Intermittents.
+232. Decided shivering occurs in the commencement of febrile and inflammatory diseases in general; (1) in the beginning of each paroxysm in Intermittents.
 This symptom also occurs in cases of Intestinal Irritation, and in a more marked degree than in Inflammation.
 It is an attendant upon suppuration; and then, being repeated, frequently excites the idea of Intermittent.

-- 233. There is no point of deeper interest, in a practical point of view, than that of the loss or return of flesh.
-The continued loss of flesh adds, in obscure cases, to the fear of organic disease; whereas the least return of flesh determines the question favorably. - 234.
-In Acute Dyspepsia it is highly interesting to watch the gradual return of flesh under judicious treatment. - 235.
-In Tuberculous Disease, on the other hand, there is a daily loss of flesh, however slow. - 236.
-In Hepatic Disease, the case is favorable or unfavorable, according as the patient continues to lose or begins to regain flesh. - 237.
-In doubtful cases, the patient's weight may be registered, and the result will frequently be contemplated with anxious feelings. - 238.
-In the study of all, but especially of chronic diseases, there is, indeed, no point of greater importance than that of Emaciation.
-Much might certainly be learned by a constant attention to this subject. - 239.
-The degree of emaciation which takes place in patients, depends in part on the nature of the disease, and in part on the nature and office of the organ affected. - 240.
-Emaciation is more observed, in a given space of time, in Fevers than in Inflammations. - 241.
-Loss of flesh takes place in the Acute Dyspepsia, but is scarcely observed in the Chronic forms of that disorder-a circumstance by which they are therefore distinguishable from Insidious Organic Diseases or Protracted Inflammations. - 242.
-Emaciation is the usual effect of Tuberculous and Scirrhous affections of any organ; it is less early observed in some other diseases, as in the encephalosis,\ &c. - 243.
-Emaciation is little observed in diseases of the Head, Heart, and even the Lungs, compared with those of the Mesenteric Glands, the Stomach and Bowels, the Liver, the Pancreas, &c. - 244.
-In Diseased Mesentery the emaciation and loss of strength are nearly, if not absolutely, although very slowly, progressive.
+233. There is no point of deeper interest, in a practical point of view, than that of the loss or return of flesh.
+The continued loss of flesh adds, in obscure cases, to the fear of organic disease; whereas the least return of flesh determines the question favorably.
+(2)

+234. In Acute Dyspepsia it is highly interesting to watch the gradual return of flesh under judicious treatment.

+235. In Tuberculous Disease, on the other hand, there is a daily loss of flesh, however slow.

+236. In Hepatic Disease, the case is favorable or unfavorable, according as the patient continues to lose or begins to regain flesh.

+237. In doubtful cases, the patient's weight may be registered, and the result will frequently be contemplated with anxious feelings.

+238. In the study of all, but especially of chronic diseases, there is, indeed, no point of greater importance than that of

+(1.)
+M. Chomel considers a chill at the commencement of inflammation as dependent, to a certain extent, on the exposure of the patient at the time of the attack.
+Being, for example, more rare if the patient is attacked while in bed.

+(2.)
+The truth of the general fact, that progressive emaciation is a most valuable indication of organic disease is not to be questioned.
+But, at the same time, it is important to remember that, in cases where the local disease is checked for a time in its progress, the patient may regain a portion of his lost flesh.
+S.

+Emaciation.
+Much might certainly be learned by a constant attention to this subject.

+239. The degree of emaciation which takes place in patients, depends in part on the nature of the disease, and in part on the nature and office of the organ affected.

+240. Emaciation is more observed, in a given space of time, in Fevers than in Inflammations.

+241. Loss of flesh takes place in the Acute Dyspepsia, but is scarcely observed in the Chronic forms of that disorder-a circumstance by which they are therefore distinguishable, from Insidious Organic Diseases or Protracted Inflammations.

+212. Emaciation is the usual effect of Tuberculous and Scirrhous affections of any organ; it is less early observed in some other diseases, as in the encephalosis, & c.

+243. Entraciation is little observed in diseases of the Head, Heart and even the Lungs, compared with those of the Mesenteric Glands, the Stomach, and Bowels, the Liver, the Pancreas, &c.

+244. In Diseased Mesentery the emaciation and loss of strength are nearly, if not absolutely, although very slowly, progressive.
 In Disease of the Liver there may be, for some time, even for years, a degree of recovery; and weakness and loss of flesh, and even icterus and anasarca occasionally disappear.

-\ Laennec de l'Auscultation, t. ii, p.
-62.

-245. There are some highly interesting remarks on this subject, in Dr. Pemberton's interesting work on the Diseases of the Abdominal Viscera.\ He observes that, in the organic diseases of the Liver, the Pancreas, the Mesenteric Glands, the Stomach, the Small Intestines, and the Spleen, as "glands of supply," there is considerable emaciation; whereas in the diseases of the Kidneys, of the Breast, and of the Large Intestines, which are "glands of waste," the loss of flesh is less, and less rapid.
+245. There are some highly interesting remarks on this subject, in Dr. Pemberton's interesting work on the Diseases of the Ablominal Viscera.[†] He observes that, in the organic diseases of the Liver, the Pancreas, the Mesenteric Glands, the Stomach, the Small Intestines, and the Spleen, as "glands of supply," there is considerable emaciation; whereas in the diseases of the Kidneys, of the Breast, and of the Large Intestines, which are "glan ls of waste," the loss of flesh is less, and less rapid.